 The specialty Sections have become increasingly important in the provision of education and they are all represented.
 There is also close liaison with the Journal of Clinical Urology (JCU) and the BJU International (BJUI).

-It is the Specialist Advisory Committee (SAC) in Urology, in association with the General Medical Council, which sets the necessary standards to become a qualified urologist in the UK and the Intercollegiate Specialty Board in Urology which tests those standards through the FRCS (Urol) examination.
-The aim of the Office of Education is to ensure that adequate teaching is delivered to maintain these standards.
+The Specialist Advisory Committee (SAC) in Urology, in association with the General Medical Council, sets the necessary standards to become a qualified urologist in the UK and the Intercollegiate Specialty Board in Urology tests those standards through the FRCS (Urol) examination.
+The aim of the Education Committee is to ensure adequate teaching is delivered to maintain these standards.

-The current plans for revalidation have emphasised the importance of the activities of the Office of Edducation, particularly in relation to the assessment and recording of CPD.
+The current plans for revalidation have emphasised the importance of the activities of the Education Committee, particularly in relation to the assessment and recording of Continuous Professional Development (CPD).